bormaxi8080/starred/README.md

 ## JavaScript

+- [AFP-Medialab/verification-plugin](https://github.com/AFP-Medialab/verification-plugin) - A verification “Swiss army knife” helping journalists, fact-checkers, and human rights defenders to save time and be more efficient in their fact-checking and debunking tasks on social networks especi
 - [duckduckgo/tracker-radar](https://github.com/duckduckgo/tracker-radar) - Data set of top third party web domains with rich metadata about them
 - [digitalmethodsinitiative/zeeschuimer](https://github.com/digitalmethodsinitiative/zeeschuimer) - A browser extension to collect social media data with.
 - [seintpl/NAMINT](https://github.com/seintpl/NAMINT) - A simple javascript tool to prepare possible name and login search patterns with links.